Asomiddinov/Asomiddinov/README.md

-- 👋 Hi, I’m @Asomiddinov
+- 👋 Hi, I’m Bobir @Asomiddinov
-- 👀 I’m interested in Python
+- 👀 I’m data scientist and pythonist
-- 🌱 I’m currently doing project using Python
+- 🌱 I’m currently doing sturtup named Babai.io which means business automation by AI.
-- 💞️ I’m looking to collaborate on development company
+- 💞️ I’m looking for intelligent people who can join our team to help develop startup.
-- 📫 How to reach me basomiddinov@gmail.com
+- 📫 You can reach me mailing me to basomiddinov@gmail.com.

 <!---
 Asomiddinov/Asomiddinov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.